-5. Preparation and monitoring of unit prices
+3. Preparation and monitoring of unit prices

-TEL's unit pricing process is based on investment accounting information maintained in HiPortfolio.
+Unit Pricing Providers' unit pricing processes are based on investment accounting information maintained in the relevant Unit Pricing Provider's records.
 The unit pricing preparation process contains various levels of checks and controls including:

-- data integrity checks by the custody team before unit pricing can commence; and - various in-built unit price model checks.
+- data integrity checks before unit pricing can commence; and - various in-built unit price model checks.

-TEL is subject to a six monthly control and testing review conducted by an external, independent audit firm.
+Unit Pricing Providers are subject to a six monthly control and testing review conducted by an external, independent audit firm.
 This assurance covers controls over registry, custody and investment accounting (which includes security pricing, valuations, investment reporting and accounting and unit pricing).
 The unit pricing process is also subject to internal audit annually.